Welcome to Texas Health Alliance

 She is a member of the American Nurses Association and American Organization of Nurse Executives.
 Slatton has served on the board for the Texas Organization of Nurse Executives and the Education committee of the American Organization of Nurse Executives.
 She is passionate about community service and serves as board chair for the Community Storehouse.

-Monika Mathur, M.D., Chief Medical OfficerMonika Mathur, M.D., serves as Texas Health Alliance’s chief medical officer, assuming responsibility for patient safety initiatives, performance improvement, outcomes management, and clinical integration.
+Monika Mathur, M.D., Chief Quality and Medical OfficerMonika Mathur, M.D., serves as Texas Health Alliance’s chief quality and medical officer, assuming responsibility for patient safety initiatives, performance improvement, outcomes management, and clinical integration.

 Mathur previously served as the medical director of Performance Improvement at USMD Inc. in Fort Worth as well as assistant professor of Family Medicine with Baylor College of Medicine in Houston.